 - Students are not eligible for vacation, or personal time.

-- Non-Work Study students are eligible for sick time accrual during the academic term and the summer term.
+- Non-Work Study students are not eligible for sick time accrual during the academic term, but are eligible during the summer term.

 - Undergraduate students are discouraged from working more than 20 hours per week during the fall and spring semesters and no more than 40 hours per week when classes are not in session.
 Graduate students may work up to 40 hours per week.